· 2 min read

 The Registration and Administration of Overseas Producers of Imported Food (Decree 248) requires businesses across the food supply chain to complete registration for any products being exported into the country via the China Import Food Enterprises platform.
 Foods are divided into risk categories that determine which actions must be taken to meet the regulation.
 Once registered, products must include the assigned registration number (CHINA REG.
 No.) in both their inner and their outer packaging.

-The Administrative Measures on Import and Export Food Safety (Decree 249) replaces several regulations and covers a broad range of requirements, including the evaluation and review of foreign food safety management systems; overseas facilities registration; record filing by importers, exporters and commercial agents; quarantine and inspection; product labelling; and food safety risk, among others.
+The Administrative Measures on Import and Export Food Safety (Decree 249) replaces several regulations and covers a broad range of requirements, including the evaluation and review of foreign food safety management systems; overseas facilities registration; record filing by importers, exporters and commercial agents; quarantine and inspection; product labeling; and food safety risk, among others.

 To help businesses meet the two decrees, NSF is now offering the following services: